USS Caution: Soviet Navy, 1945-1960

 Following the completion of training for her Soviet crew, Caution was decommissioned on 17 August 1945 at Cold Bay and transferred to the Soviet Union under Lend-Lease immediately.
 Also commissioned into the Soviet Navy immediately, she was designated as a tralshik ("minesweeper") and renamed T-284 in Soviet service.
 She soon departed Cold Bay bound for Petropavlovsk-Kamchatsky in the Soviet Union, where she served in the Soviet Far East.

 In February 1946, the United States began negotiations for the return of ships loaned to the Soviet Union for use during World War II, and on 8 May 1947, United States Secretary of the Navy James V. Forrestal informed the United States Department of State that the United States Department of the Navy wanted 480 of the 585 combatant ships it had transferred to the Soviet Union for World War II use returned.
-Deteriorating relations between the two countries as the Cold War broke out led to protracted negotiations over the ships, and by the mid-1950s the U.S. Navy found it too expensive to bring home ships that had become worthless to it anyway.
-Many ex-American ships were merely administratively "returned" to the United States and instead sold for scrap in the Soviet Union, while the U.S. Navy did not seriously pursue the return of others because it viewed them as no longer worth the cost of recovery.
+Deteriorating relations between the two countries, as the Cold War broke out, led to protracted negotiations over the ships.
+By the mid-1950s, the U.S. Navy found it too expensive to bring home ships that had become worthless to it anyway.
+Many ex-American ships were merely administratively "returned" to the United States and instead sold for scrap in the Soviet Union.
+In contrast, the U.S. Navy did not seriously pursue the return of others because it viewed them as no longer worth the recovery cost.
 The Soviet Union never returned Caution to the United States, although the U.S. Navy reclassified her as a "fleet minesweeper" (MSF) and redesignated her MSF-158 on 7 February 1955.